TACC-Cloud/summer-institute-2020-tapis/block2/apps.md

 ```

 ## Step 3: Create the deployment folder on $WORK of Stampede2
-* In a separte terminal login to Stampede2 using your TACC credentials and TACC MFA token
+In a separte terminal login to Stampede2 using your TACC credentials and TACC MFA token
 * cd $WORK
-* cd to the work directory
 * mkdir classifyapp
-* Note this path, this is the deploymentPath in the app.json
+* Note this path, this is the deploymentPath that you will need to update in the app.json

 ## Step 4: Create a wrapper.sh
 In order to run your application, you will need to create a wrapper template that calls your executable code.
 For the sake of maintainability, it should be named something simple and intuitive like `wrapper.sh`.
 The singularity image to run the app is stored in a public location /work/05278/ajamthe/stampede2/public/gateways19-classifier.simg, make sure you **keep it as it is**
-* Create a file wrapper.sh in the deployment folder (on Stampede2) and copy the script below into the wrapper.sh file
+* Create a file wrapper.sh in the deployment folder (on Stampede2) and copy the script below into the wrapper.sh

 ```
 #/bin/bash